-If your spring break 2020’s destination is at home, let me give you staycation ideas to do with your kids with this helpful guide of resources and ideas of things to do, read, and create.
+If your vacation destination is at home, let me give you staycation ideas to do with your kids with this helpful guide of resources and ideas of things to do, read, and create.

-You want ideas to make your staycation more meaningful than days of screentime.
+I’ve got great ideas to help make your staycation more than endless days of screentime.

 Find your child’s age group to get recommendations about new and classic ideas in arts and crafts, games, books, and toys.